 CBA’s primary restoration activity on the coastal dune lakes is the identification and control of exotic and invasive plant species followed by revegetation with native species.
 This work is conducted through a grant from the Coastal Program of the United States Fish and Wildlife Service (USFWS).

 On Oyster Lake, CBA has been part of a large-scale restoration project that allowed for two roads to be removed from the lake and replaced with bridges.
-CBA conducted water quality monitoring and coordinated a sediment study, exotic plant control, and revegetation with native plants.
-Educational signage and post-project water quality and sediment analysis are upcoming as part of the next phase of the project.
+CBA conducted water quality monitoring and coordinated a sediment study, exotic plant control, and re-vegetation with native plants prior to this work.
+We coordinated the design & installation of educational signage on-site.
+CBA will be responsible for post-project water quality and sediment analysis following the final phase of the project.
 Funding for this project came from Three Rivers R&CD, a Five-Star Restoration Grant, and the USFWS.

 CBA works in both formal and informal settings to educate citizens about the coastal dune lakes of Walton County.
 As part of our restoration work, students from South Walton High School (SWHS), Collegiate High School of Northwest Florida State College, and the 4H program, as well as teachers from Bay and Butler elementary schools have helped us map exotic and invasive plant species on the lakes.
 SWHS students planted several hundred plants to restore the shoreline of Oyster Lake.
 AmeriCorps members and students from the University of West Florida work with us each year to maintain our water quality monitoring program on the lakes.